nfroidure/gulp-svgicons2svgfont/README.md

 A string value that is used to name your font-family (required).

-#### options.appendCodepoints
+#### options.appendUnicode
 Type: `Boolean`
 Default value: `false`

-Allow to append codepoints to icon files in order to always keep the same codepoints.
+Allow to append unicode codepoints to icon files in order to always keep the same codepoints on each run.

-#### options.startCodepoint
+#### options.startUnicode
 Type: `integer`
-Default value: `0xE001`
+Default value: `0xEA01`

 Starting codepoint used for the generated glyphs.
 Defaults to the start of the Unicode private use area.